SumoLogic/terraform-provider-sumologic/website/docs/r/log_search.html.markdown

 - `parent_id` - (Required) The identifier of the folder to create the log search in.
 - `query_string` - (Required) Log query to perform.
 - `query_parameters` - (Optional) TODO Find a good description.
 - `parsing_mode` - (Optional) Define the parsing mode to scan the JSON format log messages.
-Possible values are: `AutoParse` and  `Manual`
+Possible values are:
+    `AutoParse` and  `Manual`.
+Default value is `Manual`.

-    In AutoParse mode, the system automatically figures out fields to parse based on the search query.
-While in the Manual mode, no fields are parsed out automatically.
+    In `AutoParse` mode, the system automatically figures out fields to parse based on the search query.
+While in the `Manual` mode, no fields are parsed out automatically.
 For more information see [Dynamic Parsing](https://help.sumologic.com/?cid=0011).
 - `time_range` - (Block List, Max: 1, Required) Time range of the log search.
 See [time range schema](#schema-for-time_range)
 - `schedule` - (Block List, Max: 1, Optional) Schedule of the log search.
 See [schedule schema](#schema-for-schedule)
 - `run_by_receipt_time` - (Optional) This has the value `true` if the search is to be run by receipt time and `false` if it is to be run by message time.
+Default value is `false`.

 ### Schema for `schedule`